Félix Porteiro: Single-seaters

-In 2001 Porteiro drove in the Spanish Formula Three Championship, finishing fourth in the standings, with one win.
+In 2001, Porteiro drove in the Spanish Formula Three Championship, finishing fourth in the standings, with one win.
 In 2002 he began racing in the World Series by Nissan.
 He finished 18th in the standings in 2002, 14th in 2003 and seventh in 2004.
 He finished fifth in 2005, when the series became Formula Renault 3.5.

-In 2006 he raced in the GP2 Series with Campos Racing, finishing 22nd in the standings.
+In 2006, Porteiro raced in the GP2 Series with Campos Racing, finishing 22nd in the standings.

 Touring cars

 Porteiro driving the BMW 320si WTCC car at the 2008 WTCC Race of Japan in Okayama.

 Porteiro made his touring car debut near the end of 2006, driving a BMW 320si for ROAL Motorsport at the European Touring Car Cup, finishing fifth.
 He impressed the team enough to earn a full-time drive in their World Touring Car Championship team, BMW Team Italy-Spain, in 2007.
 He scored his first ever win at Brno, and finished twelfth in the final standings.
 In 2008, he got his second win at Oschersleben, ending the year tenth overall.

-For 2009 he was replaced by fellow Spaniard Sergio Hernández.
+For 2009, Porteiro was replaced by fellow Spaniard Sergio Hernández.
 Porteiro switched teams with him, moving to the independent Proteam Motorsport.
 He finished second in the Independent's Trophy.

 Porteiro was left without a drive for the 2010 season, as Hernández returned to Proteam after ROAL's departure from the WTCC.